 In Washington DC and the Mid-Atlantic USA, RAD-AID partnered with Breast Care for Washington to deliver mobile 3D Tomosynthesis (mammography) breast cancer screening to underserved urban populations.

 To innovate new approaches to mobile outreach, RAD-AID and Straightline Aviation (SLA) teamed up to develop the first medical hybrid airship in the world (press release), built by Lockheed Martin, to bring mobile healthcare and humanitarian aid to underserved populations in hardest-to-reach regions.
 The hybrid airship is designed to land on sand, snow, or water, while transporting heavy equipment over 1500 miles for novel humanitarian aid strategies.

-The RAD-AID Straightline Medical Airship Program will deliver advanced radiology health services, diagnostic medical imaging equipment, medical assistance in disaster-relief efforts, and poverty remediation to populations that are medically underserved, remote, or limited by poor access to conventional transportation infrastructure.
-The memorandum of understanding (MOU) unites aircraft innovation with global health technology innovation for a new approach to global health outreach.
-See press release.
+The World Bank reports that over 900 million people lack transportation infrastructure which contributes to poor health outcomes.
+The RAD-AID Straightline Medical Airship Program aims to deliver advanced radiology health services, diagnostic medical imaging equipment, medical assistance in disaster-relief efforts, and poverty remediation to populations that are medically underserved, remote, or limited by poor access to conventional transportation infrastructure.
+(Read the personal story of SLA CEO’s battle with cancer as an inspiration for the RAD-AID SLA partnership.)

 Sign Up Now for Email Updates: